RICH0423/before-artifact-lab/README.md

 1. Run `hadolint` against the Dockerfile

+    ```bash
+    hadolint --config policies/hadolint.yaml Dockerfile
+    ```

-### Container Structure Tests
+### Step 2 - Container Structure Tests

+In this section of the lab, we will build two docker images, one that uses Ubuntu as the final artifact, and one that uses a Distroless base image.
+The resulting Docker image in the Distroless will not have SSH, no extranious binaries/libraries and will not contain Sources/Update capabilities thus resulting in a smaller surface attack vector.
+This section will show how Container Structure Tests can prove prove that a final artifact does not have these types surface attack vectors.

-1. Container structure tests - Uses static code analysis to determine if the constructed docker image is designed to the required specification
+1. Container structure tests - Uses static code analysis to determine if the constructed docker image is designed to the required specification.

 1. Install `container-structure-test` project